sabith27/E-commerce-qa-manual-testing/README.md

 ---

+## 📌 Notes
+This project focuses on manual testing documentation including test cases and bug reports.
+Screenshots are not included, as the main objective is to demonstrate testing knowledge and process.

 🚀 Conclusion

 The testing process helped identify key issues and improve the quality of the application.
 Automation testing can be implemented in the future for regression testing.